This post was most recently updated on June 4th, 2020

 How much is per hour wage for international students in Cyprus?

 Usually, the per hour wage for international students in Cyprus is 5 Euro, but it depends.
 If you are a European, you might earn more than that.

 Mostly for Asians and Africans, 5 Euro is the average salary.
 Sometimes they don’t even give 5 Euro.
 It depends upon your work.

 What are the fields an International student could work in Cyprus?

-According to the Ministry of Labor, the employment of foreign students is allowed in the following sectors:
+According to the Ministry of Labor, the employment of international students is allowed in the following sectors: